 Many people erroneously think that if you eat too much fruit then it has to be bad for you because it contains lots of sugar.

-But this, in fact, is wrong.
+But this, in fact, is incorrect.

 Indeed refined sugar is unhealthy for you.
 It’s a single nutrient which has been processed and separated from all the other nutrients, which makes it an unbalanced food that’s detrimental to health.